 Another sign of quality is the fact that there are no jasmine blooms left!
 Jasmine flowers may look pretty, but when brewed they produce a bitter edge.
 That’s why the best jasmine green teas are scented with the flowers, then are sifted to remove them.

 This tea is delightful and more than good enough to be an everyday kind of tea.
 The package comes with a sticker to reseal it, so if you only drink jasmine tea occasionally, it’s also a good option.
-At the time of writing, I can’t find this tea on Thes de la Pagode’s website nor on Amazon.
+At the time of writing, I am struggling to find this tea anywhere but on Thes de la Pagode’s website and Amazon.
 You may be able to track it down on eBay, however!

 If you’re looking for a jasmine green tea that’s always available, then try my all-time favourite.
 Whittard Jasmine Green Tea is available in pouches and caddies that can be refilled in store for a discount and keeps your tea collection plastic-free.